zct823/XLPagerTabStrip/README.md

-<p>Attention: This is a forked from original, with some additional changes.
-Use it with your own intention!.
-Original source code can be get from <a href="https://github.com/xmartlabs/XLPagerTabStrip">here</a>.</p>
+<p>Attention: This is a forked from <a href="https://github.com/xmartlabs/XLPagerTabStrip">the original</a>, with some additional changes.
+Use it with your own intention!</p>

 ![XLPagerTabStripView](https://raw.githubusercontent.com/xmartlabs/XLPagerTabStrip/master/XLPagerTabTrip.png)